 This Sony headphone looks hip and elegant.
 It weighs about 240 grams, which adheres to the average weight for over-ear headphones.
 Its earcups can move 90 degrees horizontally and 20 degrees vertically, just enough to adjust it to your head.
 The inner part of the earcup, though, may touch your ears but it’s pretty much manageable.
 Overall, it’s comfortable with just enough pressure to hold it on your head.
 It’s mostly made up of plastic, like most other headphones, and the build looks better than average.

-For under $50, the Philips Rich Bass is capable of delivering decent bass and treble clarity.
+The Philips Rich Bass is capable of delivering decent bass and treble clarity.
 It’s nothing like your V-Moda 100 or your Sennheiser headphones, but it can deliver a decent sound.
 Speaking of sounds, an important caveat you should probably take note of is the fact that its sound can leak.
 With heavy volume levels, other people might discover that you are a closeted Britney Spears fan.

 As for the accessories, it comes with a 1.5 meter cable, but our testers reported that it’s susceptible to breaking.
 It also does not have a mic, so it’s exclusively for listening music.